DMKEBUSINESSGMBH/typo3-t3twig/Documentation/reference/extensions/Date.md

 ## t3strftime

-The TWIG build in date function uses `DateTimeInterface::format` which dows not support locales.
+The TWIG build in date function uses `DateTimeInterface::format` which does not support locales.

 `t3strftime` uses the [strftime](http://php.net/manual/en/function.strftime.php) method, wich supports locales.
 So you can render day or month as names in your language.